solita/edu-ansible-project/README.md

 # edu-ansible-project
-Simple Ansible project for educational purpose
+Simple Ansible project for educational purpose.
+Work in Progress!